matn7/Google-Platform-Notes/system-expert/SystemDesign.md

 **CRUD Operations**

 - Stands for **Create, Read, Update, Delete** Operations.
-- These four operations often serve as the bedrock of a functioning system and therefore find themselves at the core of many APIs.
+- These four operations often serve as the bedrock (podłoże) of a functioning system and therefore find themselves at the core of many APIs.
 - The term **CRUD** is very likely to come up during an API-design interview.